 In general, NCVER does not disclose personal information other than for the purpose for which it was collected, or if a person has consented to the disclosure of their information for a specific purpose, or they would reasonably expect this (eg. receiving communications about upcoming events), or if required by law.

 NCVER takes rigorous steps to ensure data in publications are de-identified and confidentialised.
 Where requests are made to NCVER for national VET collection and survey data or for access to NCVER’s data tools, NCVER will release data in accordance with the National VET Data Policy (for disclosure and publication of the national VET Administrative Collections and Surveys).
 Where disclosure of unit record data is authorised under the National VET Data Policy, such disclosure is made upon written application and a signed undertaking to protect the data according to the provisions of the Privacy Act 1988.
 Disclosure of student identifiers is made in accordance with the provisions of the Student Identifiers Act and Student Identifiers Regulation.

-(a) issuing statements of attainment or qualification, and populating authenticated VET transcripts;
+(a) populating authenticated VET transcripts;

-(c) understanding how the VET market operates, for policy, workforce planning and consumer information; and
+(d) understanding how the VET market operates, for policy, workforce planning and consumer information; and

 6.6 Data Linking